Cora van Nieuwenhuizen: Minister of Infrastructure and Water Management, 2017–2021

 From 26 October 2017, Van Nieuwenhuizen served as Minister of Infrastructure and Water Management in the third cabinet of Prime Minister Mark Rutte.
 One of the main policy debates during her tenure revolved around the opening of Lelystad Airport to commercial traffic.

 After the fall of the Third Rutte cabinet and consequently the resignation of Eric Wiebes, Van Nieuwenhuizen became ad interim Minister of Economic Affairs and Climate Policy on 15 January 2021 as well, until then-State Secretary Bas van 't Wout was selected as his replacement on 20 January 2021.

 Later career

-In 2021, Van Nieuwenhuizen resigned from government to become chair of Energie-Nederland, the lobbying organization for the country's energy sector.
+In 2021, Van Nieuwenhuizen resigned from the government to become chair of Energie-Nederland, the lobbying organization for the country's energy sector.